 - New friendships - as an IVHQer, you’ll always be in the company of friendly locals and like-minded volunteer travelers who will quickly become your life-long friends.

 - Epic weekend adventures - you’ll have your weekends free to explore Laos with your new-found friends.

 The IVHQ Laos Program is based in Honkau Village just outside of the capital city, Vientiane.
-Volunteers are required to fly into Vientiane International Airport (VTE), which is a 10 hour flight from most major airports in Australia.
 Volunteer placements are located in and around Honkau Village and the wider Vientiane region.
 The Laos volunteer program begins every Monday.
 Volunteers can choose to volunteer for periods ranging from 1 week to 12 weeks.